ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

 ## Difficulty Adjustment

-Ergo uses the **linear least square method** which smoothes over 8 epoch's (each epoch is 1024 blocks x 2 minutes), as described in [this paper](https://eprint.iacr.org/2017/731.pdf).
+Ergo uses the **linear least square method**, which smoothes over eight epoch's (each epoch is 1024 blocks x 2 minutes), as described in [this paper](https://eprint.iacr.org/2017/731.pdf).

 Autolykos will adjust slowly, yes, but it also helps prevent **adversarial** hopping.